graindotpy/SpiritualArts/replit.md

 - Added camera icon overlay on character cards for easy portrait management
 - Portraits are stored in `/uploads/portraits/` directory and served statically
 - Automatic cleanup of old portrait files when updating or deleting
-- **NEW: Advanced Image Crop Editor** - Drag and zoom controls for perfect portrait positioning
+- **Advanced Image Crop Editor** - Drag and zoom controls for perfect portrait positioning
   - Interactive canvas-based editor with circular crop preview
   - Zoom slider for precise image scaling (0.2x to 3x)
   - Drag functionality to position image within crop area